peytonbrsmith/holbertonschool-zero_day/README.md

-**This repository contains the Day Zero project contents for Peyton Smith**
+**This repository contains the Day Zero project contents for Peyton Smith** Updated